-Annual Energy Outlook 2013
+Annual Energy Outlook 2016

 NEMS overview and brief description of cases

 The projections in NEMS are developed with the use of a market-based approach, subject to regulations and standards.
-For each fuel and consuming sector, NEMS balances energy supply and demand, accounting for economic competition among the various energy fuels and sources.
+For each fuel and consuming sector, NEMS balances energy supply and demand, accounting for economic competition across the various energy fuels and sources.
 The time horizon of NEMS extends to 2040.
-To represent regional differences in energy markets, the component modules of NEMS function at the regional level: the 9 Census divisions for the end-use demand modules; production regions specific to oil, natural gas, and coal supply and distribution; 22 regions and subregions of the North American Electric Reliability Corporation for electricity; and 9 refining regions that are a subset of the 5 Petroleum Administration for Defense Districts (PADDs).
+To represent regional differences in energy markets, the component modules of NEMS function at the regional level: the 9 Census divisions for the end-use demand modules; production regions specific to oil, natural gas, and coal supply and distribution; 22 regions and subregions of the North American Electric Reliability Corporation for electricity; and 9 refining regions that are a subset of the 5 Petroleum Administration for Defense Districts.

 NEMS is organized and implemented as a modular system.
 The modules represent each of the fuel supply markets, conversion sectors, and end-use consumption sectors of the energy system.
 The modular design also permits the use of the methodology and level of detail most appropriate for each energy sector.
 NEMS executes each of the component modules to solve for prices of energy delivered to end users and the quantities consumed, by product, region, and sector.
-The delivered fuel prices encompass all the activities necessary to produce, import, and transport fuels to end users.
+The delivered fuel prices encompass all activities necessary to produce, import, and transport fuels to end users.
 The information flows also include such areas as economic activity, domestic production, and international petroleum supply.
-NEMS calls each supply, conversion, and end-use demand module in sequence until the delivered prices of energy and the quantities demanded have converged within tolerance, thus achieving an economic equilibrium of supply and demand in the consuming sectors.
-A solution is reached for each year from 2012 through 2040.
+NEMS calls each supply, conversion, and end-use demand module in sequence until the delivered prices of energy and the quantities demanded have converged within tolerance, thereby achieving an economic equilibrium of supply and demand in the consuming sectors.
+A solution is reached for each year from 2015 through 2040.
 Other variables, such as petroleum product imports, crude oil imports, and several macroeconomic indicators, also are evaluated for convergence.

-The version of NEMS used for AEO2013 generally represents current legislation and environmental regulations, including recent government actions for which implementing regulations were available as of September 30, 2012, as discussed in the "Legislation and regulations" section of the AEO.
-The potential impacts of proposed federal and state legislation, regulations, or standards—or of sections of legislation that have been enacted but require funds or implementing regulations that have not been provided or specified—are not reflected in NEMS.
-Many of the pending provisions, however, are examined in alternative cases included in AEO2013 or in other analysis completed by EIA.
+The version of NEMS used for AEO2016 generally represents current legislation and environmental regulations, including recent government actions for which implementing regulations were available as of February 29, 2016, as discussed in the AEO2016 Legislation and Regulations section.
+The potential effects of proposed federal and state legislation, regulations, or standards—or of sections of legislation that have been enacted but require funds or implementing regulations that have not been provided or specified—are not reflected in NEMS.
+Many of the pending provisions are examined, however, in alternative cases included in AEO2016 or in other analysis completed by EIA.

 The component modules of NEMS represent the individual supply, demand, and conversion sectors of domestic energy markets and also include international and macroeconomic modules.
-In general, the modules interact through values representing prices or expenditures for energy delivered to the consuming sectors and the quantities of end-use energy consumption.
+In general, the modules interact through values representing prices or expenditures for energy delivered to the consuming sectors, and the quantities of end-use energy consumption.

 Macroeconomic Activity Module

-In addition, EIA has constructed a Regional Economic and Industry Model to project regional economic drivers, and a Commercial Floorspace Model to project 13 floorspace types in 9 Census divisions.
+In addition, EIA has constructed a Regional Economic, Industrial Output and Employment by Industry model to project regional economic drivers, and a Commercial Floorspace model to project growth rates in 13 floorspace types in the nine Census divisions.
 The accounting framework for industrial value of shipments uses the North American Industry Classification System (NAICS).